Mustang of the Week: SSgt Kieara Obama

 |0

-This work, Mustang of the Week: SSgt Kieara Obama [Image 4 of 4], by SSgt Kahdija Slaughter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Mustang of the Week: SSgt Kieara Obama, by SSgt Kahdija Slaughter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.